fedspi00/CI2024_lab3/README.md

 ## **Conclusion**

+- **A\*** strikes a balance between optimality and efficiency.
+It is the best choice for larger puzzles if a good heuristic like Manhattan distance is used.
 - **BFS** is suitable for small puzzles (e.g., 3x3) where finding the shortest solution is critical.
 However, its memory requirements make it impractical for larger puzzles.
 - **DFS** is memory-efficient but may not find the shortest solution and can perform poorly for larger puzzles.
-- **A\*** strikes a balance between optimality and efficiency.
-It is the best choice for larger puzzles if a good heuristic like Manhattan distance is used.

 ---

+## Contributors
+Some techniques implemented were developed jointly with [Gabry0581](https://github.com/Gabry323387/).